 Use Fetch to get changes and merge manually.
 Use Pull instead to fetch the latest changes and merge them into your current branch.

-Before you can merge branches, you must install command-line Git on your system path and register model files as binary to prevent Git from inserting conflict markers.
-See Install Command-Line Git Client and Configure MATLAB Installation.
+Before you can merge branches, you must register model files as binary to prevent Git from inserting conflict markers.
+See Register Model Files with Source Control Tools.

 Pull fetches the latest changes and merges them into your current branch.
 If you are not sure what is going to come in from the repository, use fetch instead to examine the changes, and then merge the changes manually.